boxesandglue/boxesandglue/Readme.md

 ## Sample code

-See the [bagme library](https://github.com/boxesandglue/bagme) and [boxesandglue-examples](https://github.com/boxesandglue/boxesandglue-examples) for code using boxes and glue.
+See the [boxesandglue-examples](https://github.com/boxesandglue/boxesandglue-examples) for code using boxes and glue.

 For a starter here is a simple `main.go` to play with.
 The result is